 Largest Green Tea Producer and Importer

-China leads in green tea production with a capacity of 350,000 tons and imports 66% of global green tea production and 72% of global trading.
+China leads the world in green tea production, with a capacity of 350,000 tons.
+It imports 66% of global green tea production and accounts for 72% of global trade.

 Earliest Seed Selection for Tea Trees